 The capital is surprisingly modern, with monuments, artistic statues, and even Mother Teresa's house.

-Check out Lake Ohrid, one of the oldest lakes in Europe with a UNESCO town full of churches and an old Roman theatre.
-Head to Mavrovo for horseback riding, biking, hiking, and other outdoor adventures.
+Check out Lake Ohrid, one of the oldest lakes in Europe, a UNESCO town full of churches and an old Roman theatre, or head to Mavrovo for horseback riding, biking, hiking, and other outdoor adventures.

-There are trains and buses in Macedonia, but be ready to walk 30 minutes from the bus stop in Ohrid as it doesn't drop you in the center.
+There are trains and buses in Macedonia, but be ready to walk 30 minutes from the bus stop in Ohrid, as the bus doesn't drop you in the center.

 Montenegro